Aravintakshan45/Airlines_Analysis/README.md

 The interactive Power BI dashboard is available in the `visualization` folder for dynamic exploration of airline and airport performance.
 ## Acknowledgements

-This project was completed as part of the Infosys Springboard Virtual Internship 6.0 – 2025.